 The WFH house is made by Copenhagen-based Arcgency for World FLEX Home using three shipping containers.
 A sustainable bamboo façade, rainwater collection system, solar cell-clad green roof, and permeable paving are some of its features.
 They work as modular units that can be used to create individual villas or multi-story family homes.
 The WFH house comprises two rows of 40-foot-high shipping containers that provide 180-sqm living space, subdivided into bedrooms and a landing on the mezzanine floor.

 Grillagh Water House by Patrick Bradley

-Patrick Bradley has built this eye-pleasing home in North Ireland using four shipping containers that merge together to form two large cantilever forms.
-Designed to offer uninterrupted views of the surrounding areas, this modern shipping container home conceals two bedrooms, a living room, dining area, kitchen and bathroom with a hammock bathtub.
+Patrick Bradley has built this 1,236-sqft home in North Ireland using four shipping containers that merge together to form two large cantilever forms.
+Designed to offer uninterrupted views of the surrounding areas, this modern shipping container home conceals two bedrooms, a living room, a dining area, a kitchen, and a bathroom with a hammock bathtub.

 Container house by José Schreiber

 Located in Cordoba, Argentina, this two-story shipping container home designed by José Schreiber Arquitecto offers a total of 195 square meters of living space.
 The L-shaped structure is achieved by placing two metal containers perpendicular to each other.
 There’s a kitchen, workshop, warehouse, bathroom, and garage, on the ground floor while the second floor contains a bedroom and bathroom.
 The house’s exterior and interior are wisely designed using a combination of red, white, and black.